baier233/x64dbg/docs/developers/functions/bridge/BridgeInit.md

 # BridgeInit

-Initializes the Bridge, defines the .ini file used for x64dbg and loads the main GUI and Debug functions. **Internal function, don't use!**
+Initializes the Bridge, defines the .ini file used for MARENOL and loads the main GUI and Debug functions. **Internal function, don't use!**

 ```c++
 const wchar_t* BridgeInit();